kubermatic/docs/content/kubermatic/main/tutorials-howtos/monitoring-logging-alerting/user-cluster/user-guide/_index.en.md

 Note that the values for `prometheus.io/scrape` and `prometheus.io/port` must be enclosed in double quotes.

-The metric endpoints exposed via annotations will be automatically discovered by the User Cluster Prometheus and made available in the MLA Grafana UI without any further configuration.
+The metric endpoints exposed via annotations will be automatically discovered by the User Cluster Monitoring Agent and made available in the MLA Grafana UI without any further configuration.

 The following annotations are supported: